Research

 Repair of stalled replication forks

 Eukaryotic DNA replication is carried out by large multiprotein machines that coordinate DNA unwinding and synthesis at the replication fork.
 DNA damage and other impediments can stall progression of the replisome and lead to genome instability.
-We are interested in the molecular mechanisms of how the replisome maintains DNA synthesis upon encountering DNA damage.
+We are interested in how the replisome maintains DNA synthesis upon encountering DNA damage, and are studying the molecular mechanisms of enzymes that promote repair or tolerance of DNA damage at stalled replication forks.

-We established how HMCES/YedK proteins form covalent DNA-protein crosslinks (DPCs) to abasic sites in single-stranded DNA located at DNA junctions, such as those found at stalled replication forks, as a means of supressing mutageneic translesion bypass.
-We are now focused on how HMCES DPCs are resolved in cells and their role in DNA replication.
+In collaboration with David Cortez, we established the molecular basis for how HMCES/YedK proteins form covalent DNA-protein crosslinks (DPCs) to abasic sites in single-stranded DNA located at DNA junctions, such as those found at stalled replication forks, as a means of supressing strand breaks and mutagenic translesion bypass synthesis.
+We also characterized how these enzymes catalyze the reverse reaction to remove the DPC in cells.

 Synthesis of DNA during replication is intiated by DNA polymerase α–primase, which generates an RNA-DNA primer that is extended by replicative polymerases.
-We recently determined a series of cryo-EM structures of pol α–primase with primed templates representing various stages of DNA synthesis.
+We determined a series of cryo-EM structures of pol α–primase with primed templates representing various stages of DNA synthesis.
 The structures reveal a rermarkable range of motion that allows for primer synthesis across its two active sites.
 The structures also provide a structural basis for the defined length of both RNA and DNA segments of the primer, an important factor for replication fidelity and genome stability.

-Funded by NIH grants R35GM136401, P01CA092584, and R01ES030575 (Cortez)
+Funded by NIH grants R35GM136401 and P01CA092584

 Repair of DNA alkylation damage